willfox0409/little-shop-fe-final-starter/README.md

 ### Context:
 (Give some context for the project here.
 How long did you have to work on it?
 What specific work/improvements did you contribute to this FE application?)

-### Contributors:
-(Who worked on this application?
-Link to your GitHub.
-Consider also providing LinkedIn link)

 ### Learning Goals:
 (What were the learning goals of this project?
 What tech did you work with?)